-In your first weekss at UW, you and your roommate will be tasked with completing a roommate agreement.
+In your first weeks at UW, you and your roommate will be tasked with completing a roommate agreement.
 A copy of the agreement is on the following pages for you to complete.

-For information about Residence Life, dining, and other first-semester issues, check out the Mobile App UWyo Guide and social media handles:
+For information about Residence Life, dining, and other first-semester issues, check out the website and social media handles: